jamieallen59/CV/README.md

 Full editorial control of all published content on the mobile app.
 This consisted of designing, writing and publishing hundreds of advertising campaigns.
 The role also included:

-- proposing and presenting website, mobile website and app design improvements to development team and working closely through each iteration.
+- proposing and presenting design improvements to development team for the website and app.
-- assembling detailed case studies of advertising campaigns internally including full data analysis and implementing improvements based on results.
+- assembling case studies of advertising campaigns with data analysis and implementing improvements based on results.
 - developing content creation guidelines and best practices.
 - A/B testing, pre and post research around advertising campaigns.
-- compiling reports of campaigns including detailed analysis for clients.
+- compiling reports of campaigns for clients.
 - press advert, landing page, mobile banner and web banner design.
 - affiliate marketing account management.